michel-bodje/automate/user-manual.md

 ## Conclusion

-This add-in simplifies appointment scheduling, email drafting, and contract making for Allen Madelin.
-The modular codebase ensures maintainability and extensibility, allowing future developers to adapt the add-in to evolving business needs.
+This add-in simplifies appointment scheduling, email drafting, and contract creation for Allen Madelin.
+The dynamic menus and scheduling modes enhance usability and efficiency.